 Why is equine-therapy considered effective for addiction treatment?
 Horses act as healers for people in recovery.
 They respond to feelings such as anger, happiness, sadness, and nervousness.
 People going through addiction treatment receive immediate feedback from the horses during therapy sessions, helping them understand many underlying emotions they were previously unaware of.

 Recovering addicts learn to interact with others in a healthy way and build trust.
-Individuals battling drug and alcohol addiction are able to develop a deep connection and feel a sense of acceptance from the therapy animal.
+Individuals trying to quit drinking or stop using drugs are able to develop a deep connection and feel a sense of acceptance from the therapy animal.
 The horse serves as a mirror, a metaphor, and a means of self-reflection.
 This type of therapy offers a chance to build attachments with a safe, non-judgmental partner.
 Addicts develop a positive relationship without fear of criticism, which aids the recovery process.
 Interaction with horses may open up conversations with the therapist about psychological and social issues that led to the person’s addiction.

 Equine therapy is particularly effective in individuals with complex mental health disorders such as depression, PTSD, and substance abuse.
 Improved self-esteem and the ability to deal with challenging situations are traits that can help recovering addicts get clean and stay clean.
 According to the recent research on animal-assisted therapy with farm animals for persons with psychiatric disorders, animal-assisted therapy involving farm animals such as horses greatly improves coping abilities and self-efficacy in individuals with psychiatric problems.
 Substance abuse and mental health disorders often co-occur, suggesting that equine-facilitated activities are effective in people undergoing addiction treatment.

 Benefits of Equine-Assisted Therapy for Recovering Addicts